fabiogoncalvesafl/JavaScript-Ninja/README.md

 This is the first line
 And this is the second

-Existe, obviamente, situações onde você quer uma barra invertida em uma string apenas como uma barra invertida.
-Não um código especial.
 Se duas barras invertidas estiverem seguidas uma da outra, elas se anulam, e somente uma vai ser deixada no valor da string resultante.
 Assim é como a string A newline character is written like "\n" can be written:

 "A newline character is written like \"\\n\"."

 Strings não podem ser divididas, multiplicadas ou subtraídas, mas o operador + pode ser usado nelas.
 Ele não adiciona, mas concatena - ele cola duas strings unindo-as.
 A linha seguinte vai produzir a string concatenate:

 "con" + "cat" + "e" + "nate"